-In contrast, Venezuela has adopted more strict approach stating in their Decree 3,390 from 2004 that \textit{``all systems of the government must adopt FLOSS, and that all public offices must begin a progressive and gradual adoption of FLOSS''}~\citep{maldonado2010process}.
-An exception was provided for cases where an OSS alternative was not present on the market.
-A similar policy was reported early on in the context of Peru but was later stopped due to intense lobbying from technology incumbents~\citep{chan2017coding}.
-Other countries as France have been reported as more successful in their implementations of similar policies favouring OSS in procurement and adoption processes~\citep{nagle2023government}.
+An example of a strict approach can be found in Venezuela’s Decree 3,390 (2004), which mandates that \textit{``all systems of the government must adopt FLOSS, and that all public offices must begin a progressive and gradual adoption of FLOSS''}~\cite{maldonado2010process}.
+Exceptions were only permitted when no OSS alternative existed.
+A similar policy was under development in Peru but was later stopped – reportedly due to intense lobbying from technology incumbents~\cite{chan2017coding}.
+Other countries, such as France, have been reported to be more successful in implementing similar policies favouring OSS in procurement and adoption processes~\cite{nagle2023government}.

-Blind et al. (\citeyear{blind2021impact}) reports on a distinction between how policies either focus on proposing a preferential treatment to OSS in procurement process, or on growing the skills and capacity for adopting and collaborating on OSS.
-While the former may be regulated through policies with varying levels of prescriptiveness, the latter is typically embodied through strategy documents \textit{``prescribing or guiding the use of Open Source within the organisation itself or guidelines on the re-use of OSS within the public sector of the jurisdiction''}~\citep{blind2021impact}.
+Blind et al.~\cite{blind2021impact} report on a distinction between how policies either focus on proposing a preferential treatment to OSS in the procurement process, or on growing the skills and capacity for adopting and collaborating on OSS.
+While the former may be regulated through policies with varying levels of prescriptiveness, the latter is typically embodied through strategy documents \textit{``prescribing or guiding the use of Open Source within the organisation itself or guidelines on the re-use of OSS within the public sector of the jurisdiction''}~\cite{blind2021impact}.